 8. Wooly Valentine

-Use white felt, black cardstock and googly eyes to make your own sheep valentines.
+This out of the box Valentine design is also a great way to get your kids involved with arts and crafts process.
+Just simply use white felt, black card stock and googly eyes to create your own Valentine’s sheep card.
+Cut the white felt in a shape of a sheep’s body, attach fun googly eyes to the black card stock.
 You’ll love spending time crafting these with your little one—just don’t forget to add in a cute sheep pun!

 9. Foam Heart Wreath